eawag-rdm/mkuuid/README.md

 When you run this you are presented with a directory-chooser.
 Select the directory in which you want to have the unique ID and click "OK".
-An empty file with the name "uuid-<long random unique number>" will be created there.
+An empty file with the name *uuid-&lt;long random unique number&gt;* will be created there.
 This ID will be also in the clipboard, so you can directly paste it into the metadata-file.